 There was a very good coverage of this area in the autumn of 1976 with extensive surveys being made in four separate periods during the months of September and October.
 Larval densities were generally very low compared with recent years.
 Three surveys can be compared directly with surveys carried out in this area in 1975.
-Because of the gap in the coverage from 23 September to 8 October 1975, it is more reasonable to compare the total numbers of larvae of all size groups, rather than only those <10 mm in length.
-This gives a reduction of 55% in 1976 compared with 1975.
+Because of the gap in the coverage from 23 September to 8 October 1975 it is more reasonable to compare the total numbers of larvae of all size groups rather than only <10mm in length, and these give a reduction of 55% in 1976 compared with 1975.